superidol1890/Among-Us-Mod-Pack/README.md

 https://github.com/Brybry16/BetterPolus - modified and more balanced Polus map

-https://github.com/AlchlcDvl/TownOfUsReworked - play with A LOT more roles

 https://launchpad.xtracube.dev/index.php/Main_Page - adds a ton of new roles, game modes, and features

 https://github.com/Zeo666/AllTheRoles - many new roles, modifiers, game modes, map settings, hats and more